Thomas Edmondston

 Thomas Edmondston was appointed Professor of Botany at Anderson's University in Glasgow (now University of Strathclyde), at the age of just 20.
 A few months later, he was offered the position of naturalist on board HMS Herald, on a journey retracing the voyage of HMS Beagle, and Charles Darwin became a frequent correspondent with requests for further observations.
 While disembarking from a boat on the coast of South America, however, Edmondston was killed by an accidentally discharged gun, cutting short a career of great promise.
 After his death, Charles Darwin was in regular correspondence with his father on Unst and was particularly interested in Edmonston's ongoing ornithological observations.
 The Edmonston family on Unst remain as Laird.

-Confusingly, after his death, his parents named another newborn son Thomas.
+After his death, his parents named another newborn son Thomas, reusing a family name as was a common practice in Scotland in this era.